mrballistic/fluid-nextjs/memory-bank/activeContext.md

 - 🔍 Add visual indicators to show where clicks are being registered.
 - 👀 Monitor for any additional compatibility issues with Next.js 15.3.0.
 - 📝 Continue using emojis in documentation for better readability.
+- 🧪 Add unit tests for the refactored components.
+- 📚 Further improve documentation with detailed comments.

 ## Active Decisions and Considerations
+- 🏗️ Using a modular architecture to improve code organization and maintainability.
 - 🖱️ Using direct event handlers on the canvas element for precise interaction.
 - 🛑 Using stopPropagation() to prevent event bubbling and ensure events are handled at the correct level.
 - 🔄 Using a combination of React event handlers and native DOM event listeners for comprehensive event coverage.